 How do currency swaps differ from foreign exchange trading?

-While forex trading involves buying and selling currencies in the international market to make a profit, currency swaps are agreements between two parties to exchange a fixed amount of one currency for another at an agreed-upon rate to hedge against currency risk or obtain financing in a foreign currency.
+While forex trading involves buying dollars and selling currencies in the international market to make a profit, currency swaps are agreements between two parties to exchange a fixed amount of one currency for another at an agreed-upon rate to hedge against currency risk or obtain financing in a foreign currency.

 The primary advantage of currency swaps is that they allow participants to obtain funding in a foreign currency without entering the forex market, which can be volatile and unpredictable.